algorandfoundation/algokit-utils-ts/docs/README.md

 > import * as algokit from '@algorandfoundation/algokit-utils'
 > ```
 >
-> This version will still work, but it exposes an older, function-based interface to the functionality that is in the process of being deprecated.
-The recommended way to use AlgoKit Utils is via the `AlgorandClient` class mentioned below, which is easier and more convenient to use.
-Some functionality won't yet be migrated to the new approach and this old approach will be needed, but the documentation pages will indicate when this is the case.
+> This version will still work until the next major version bump, but it exposes an older, function-based interface to the functionality that is deprecated.
+The new way to use AlgoKit Utils is via the `AlgorandClient` class, which is easier, simpler and more convenient to use and has powerful new features.
+>
+> If you are migrating from the old functions to the new ones then you can follow the [migration guide](v7-migration.md).

 The main entrypoint to the bulk of the functionality is the `AlgorandClient` class, most of the time you can get started by typing `AlgorandClient.` and choosing one of the static initialisation methods to create an [Algorand client](./capabilities/algorand-client.md), e.g.: